python/cpython/Doc/library/configparser.rst

 .. sectionauthor:: Christopher G. Petrilli <petrilli@amber.org>

 .. note::

-   The :mod:`ConfigParser` module has been renamed to :mod:`configparser` in Python 3.0.
-It is importable under both names in Python 2.6 and the rest of the 2.x series.
+   The :mod:`ConfigParser` module has been renamed to `configparser` in Python 3.0.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

 .. index::
    pair: .ini; file